lek-x/librespeed_app_docker_swarm/Readme.md

 ## Disclaimer

-This project is my mini diploma project on Docker course, inside it **old version** of LibreSpeed apllication.
+This project is my mini diploma project on Docker course, inside in it **old version** of LibreSpeed application.

 ## Description